BiomedicalMachineLearning/stLearn/tutorials/README.md

-### This folder contains different tutorials to perform different tasks using stlearn
+**This folder** contains different stlearn tutorials for performing different analysis tasks of spatial transcriptomics data